criteo-cookbooks/nssm/README.md

 #### Actions

-- :install: Install a Windows service.
+- `install` - Install a Windows service.
-- :remove: Remove Windows service.
+- `remove` - Remove Windows service.

 #### Attribute Parameters

-- :servicename: Name attribute.
+- `servicename` - Name attribute.
 The name of the Windows service.
-- :program: The program to be run as a service.
+- `program` - The program to be run as a service.
-- :args: String of arguments for the program.
+- `args` - String of arguments for the program.
 Optional
-- :params: Hash of key value pairs where key represents associated registry entry.
+- `params` - Hash of key value pairs where key represents associated registry entry.
 Optional
-- :start: Start service after installing.
-Default: true
+- `start` - Start service after installing.
+Default` -  true

 ## ChefSpec Matchers